 Irrevocable elections and Common Law claims for work injuries

-The 6% threshold rule and how it impacts your right to injury compensation and Common Law damages
+6% threshold rule & Its impacts on injury compensation & Common Law damages

 Injured workers can appeal their DPI assessments but strict time limits apply

-Warning - failure to make a workers' compensation claim within six months of your work injury may mean you miss out on significant compensation
+make a workers' compensation claim within six months of your work injury or you may Lose compensation

 If you have sustained an injury at work, seek out good personal injury lawyers to advise you properly

-We at The Personal Injury Lawyers are experts in the field of work injury and workers' compensation claims, with some of our solicitors having been trained by the workers' compensation insurers themselves.
-We can provide you with the advice you need to ensure that any claim you may have for personal injury compensation or damages when you have sustained a work injury is protected.
+The Personal Injury Lawyers are experts in the field of work injury and workers' compensation claims, with some of our solicitors having been trained by the workers' compensation insurers themselves.